nov3mb3r/dFT/README.md

 # dFT
 # docker Forensic Toolkit

-Fast and lightweight docker container with the most popular and widely used open-source forensic tools
+Fast and lightweight docker image with the most popular and widely used open-source forensic tools

 ## Overview
 The Docker image is based on [Alpine Linux](https://hub.docker.com/_/alpine/), the most lightweight linux container distribution.